-Work either one on one or participate in the new group Critiquing Webinar with Judith Farber, who’s coached amateur to professional photographers for the past 16 years and judged major contests worldwide, Adobe, Canon, Sandisk.
-Participation results in proficiency in how you frame images, while utilizing very simple basic post processing tools.
+Work one on one in a private or participate in the small group Critiquing Webinar with Judith Farber, who’s coached amateur to professional photographers for the past 16 years.
+She’s also judged major contests worldwide, Adobe, Canon, Sandisk.
+Participation results in proficiency in how you frame utilizing simple basic post processing tools while feeling inspired.

-1. First impression, does the image have impact?
+1. First impression, how does the photo make us feel

 5. Understand the value of self-editing

-Often a common theme is found when viewing images, resulting in a recurring thread in how you shoot and what your eye is drawn to.
-This information is beneficial in creating consistently good images, while recognizing a possible ‘style.’
-Most participants are unaware of having a particular style.
-If we observe a commonality amongst your photography, what you photograph going forward will change (read feedback from past participants).
+Often a common theme is found when viewing images, resulting in a recurring thread of what your eye is drawn to.
+This information is beneficial in creating consistent images, while uncovering a ‘style.’
+Many participants are unaware of having a style.
+If we observe a commonality amongst your photography, your eye changes and how you see expands going forward.

-A more accomplished photographer appears as you begin to grasp the skill called ‘self-editing.’
-Even though it’s a challenge to be unbiased about our work, it is crucial to know if we are heading in the right direction.
-After hearing continuous feedback on what works, a personal awareness emerges.
-Just a small tweaking or cropping can completely change an image.
+A more accomplished photographer emerges as you begin to grasp the skill called ‘self-editing.’
+Even though it’s a challenge to be unbiased about our work, it feels incredibly powerful to know or to be reinforced that we are heading in the right direction.
+After hearing continuous feedback, our style emerges.
+With just a small tweaking or cropping can strengthen an image.
 Become proficient in the self-editing process.

-The Portfolio Review is what more serious photographers schedule to advance their portfolio and career.
-Your portfolio could be viewed by photo buyers, curators, editors or agents for the purpose of leaving a strong impression and hopeful consideration for a future project.
+The Portfolio Review is what serious photographers schedule to advance their portfolio and career.
+Your portfolio could be viewed by photo buyers, curators, editors or agents for the purpose of leaving a strong impression with hopeful consideration for a future project.
 The serious photographer must be prepared to sell yourself and your work as a marketing campaign.
-This is substantially eased when doing the Image Review Session first, in preparation for a Portfolio Review.
+This is substantially eased when doing the Image Critique Session first in preparation for a Portfolio Review.

-Listen to this audio on the Photo Critique Session:audio
+Listen to this audio on the Image Critique Session: audio

 To make an appointment email the following information, then purchase from the Paypal drop down menu below:

-The Photo Critique Session is up there in importance with the most valuable $ you will ever spend to improve your photos!
+The Photo Critique Private or Webinar Sessions will be the most valuable $ you will ever spend to improve your photos!